arnapchapagain/Whatsapp-bot/README.md

 # Whatsapp Unofficial API

-This is an BASIC unofficial API for Whatsapp Web mainly for sending messages.
+This is an unofficial API for Whatsapp Web mainly for sending messages.
 It is based on the whatsapp-web.js library by @pedroslopez which runs the WhatsApp Web UI on Puppeteer.

 ## Installation
 This should install all the dependencies for the project to run.
 The main ones are whatsapp-web.js and express.